About us: what do we do, and how can we help?

 If you’re not able to change your career right now, see our advice on how to have a big impact without changing your job, through advocacy, political engagement, and donations.

 Many people are not in a position to spend time on social impact, let alone make it a large focus, and that’s fine — we also have many priorities in life besides impact.
-But if you are, we hope we can help.
+But if you are in such a position, we hope we can help.

 Learn more in advice on how to read our advice.